 - Better Off Ted: When confronted by Ted, Veronica's boyfriend completely humiliates Ted using an obscure slap-based martial art that apparently works via Death of a Thousand Cuts.

-- Game of Thrones.
-Tyrion delivers some glorious ones to Joffrey.
-Considering he is a cowardly psychopath who caused a lot of harm to his kingdom and people, he definitely deserves them.
+- Tyrion delivers some glorious ones to Joffrey.
+Considering he is a cowardly, immature psychopath who caused a lot of harm to his kingdom and people, he definitely deserves them.

 - In The Last Ship, Dr. Vellek tests out his new aggression-eliminating drug by repeatedly slapping his giant, muscular test subject in the face.